» We Are a Species That Kills Our Own Young | ABQ Journal

 Now is a time to embrace

-The gift I gave,
+The gift I give you in Love.

 ©2012 Joann Nelander